AdamSchinzel/sismo-connect-mobile/README.md

 # zkConnect mobile

-This is example how to use zkConnect in mobile app written in React Native (Expo).
+This is an example how to use zkConnect in mobile app written in React Native (Expo).

 Right now it works only when you run it in web browser because the `@sismo-core/zk-connect-client` only works in web browser.
 However I manage to tweak this library so it works in mobile app, the real problem was to get past authorized domains set by Sismo when creating zkConnect app.